 Computer-integrated manufacturing is the expansion of computers from the shop floor into the other aspects of the manufacturing enterprise.
 All of the data necessary to control the shop process may not be available on the shop floor.
 Such areas as accounting, inventory, shipping and purchasing have data that can influence what happens on the production floor.
 Also, the general concepts of production and inventory control must be considered.
 This course will bring together all of the individual parts of the organization to show how they can impact what is manufactured and how it is manufactured.
 Two lecture-hours and three laboratory-hours per week.
-Prerequisite: Senior Status (3 hrs.)
+Prerequisite: Senior standing (3 hrs.)

 ITE476 - Lean Enterprise